MettleSphee/3DS_EpisodeGenerator_AnimeTemplate/README.md

 - mediaUrls will contain only one language, depending on the setting you'll assign, example:
 *"en": "link/to/file.moflex"*;

-Additional languages can be added by adding a comma after the string, then inputting the next language with a different (or similar) link to file;
+Additional languages can be added by adding a comma after the string, then inputting the next language with a different (or similar) link to the file;

 These languages are shown in-app when changing the audio language, and become available for each video individually, depending on what languages are set in the catalog for each video;